-If a pull cord or pendant is activated by mistake, there is no need to worry as the operators are used to accidental calls.
+If a pull cord or pendant is activated by mistake, there's no need to worry as the operators are used to accidental calls.
 However, please wait and answer the operator otherwise they may think you have been taken ill and will act appropriately.

 Should a resident wish, additional pull cords or telecare devices may be installed and linked into the emergency call system.
 These devices are radio triggered and can be easily installed wirelessly.

-NOTE: We do not recommend that you remove, shorten or tie up your pull cords.
-We will accept no responsibility in the event of an emergency, should you have done this.
+NOTE: We don't recommend that you remove, shorten or tie up your pull cords.
+We'll accept no responsibility in the event of an emergency, should you have done this.

 Smoke, heat, and carbon monoxide detectors